Jeff Bagwell: National League runs scored record (2000)

 In a presentation of rankings of active major leaguers prior to the 2000 season, Sports Illustrated slotted Bagwell second among position players behind Ken Griffey Jr., and The Sporting News placed him sixth among all players, including pitchers.
 Bagwell christened the team's 2000 move to Enron Field (later renamed Minute Maid Park) with the stadium's first-ever hit and first two runs driven in, in a 6–5 exhibition victory over the New York Yankees on March 30.
 His two-run, ninth-inning home run against Trevor Hoffman in San Diego on June 10 won the contest for Houston, 7–6, and stopped a 10-game road losing streak.
 On August 14 in Philadelphia, he homered twice and tied a club record with seven RBI in a 14–7 win, shared by Rafael Ramírez and Pete Incaviglia.
 Five days later against Milwaukee, Bagwell again homered twice for the 299th and 300th of his career; the second home run broke an eighth-inning tie to give Houston a 10–8 win.
 He joined Hank Aaron, Joe DiMaggio, Frank Robinson and Ted Williams as the fifth player in major league history to record 300 home runs, 1,000 RBI and 1,000 runs scored in his first ten seasons.

-Bagwell finished the 2000 season with a career-high 47 home runs, .310 average, .424 OBP, .615 SLG — the second-best mark of his career — for a 152 OPS+.
+Bagwell finished the 2000 season with a career-high 47 home runs, .310 average, .424 OBP, .615 SLG (the second-best mark of his career) for a 152 OPS+.
 His 152 runs scored was the highest total in a season since Lou Gehrig in 1936, and his 295 runs scored from 1999 to 2000 set a National League two-season record.
 His pair of cleats from the 2000 season were turned in for display at the National Baseball Hall of Fame and Museum.
-The following December, Bagwell and the Astros agreed to a five-year, $85 million (USD, $ million today) contract extension.
+On December 20, 2000, Bagwell and the Astros agreed to a five-year, $85 million (USD, $ million today) contract extension.
 With an average annual value of $17 million, he became the third-highest paid player in the sport at the time.
 By 2005, he was the seventh-highest paid player in the sport, receiving $18 million in the fourth year of the deal.